ben-schneider-tech-com/ben-schneider-tech-com.github.io/README.md

 16. Run `git push`
 17. Go to **your_github_username.github.io** to see your website!

-**Demo of creating your repository and hosting your static website**
+**Demo of creating a Github repository and using it to host a Jekyll project**
 ![](https://github.com/ben-schneider-tech-com/ben-schneider-tech-com.github.io/blob/main/my_resume_demo.gif)

 Once this step is completed you will have your resume hosted on Github Pages.
 You will also have created a Github repository and added your Jekyll project files to that repository.